luigicapogrosso/HermesBDD/README.md

 - **CMake**, for compiling;
 - **Sphinx**, for documentation generation.

-For further information about CMake and Sphinx, check the following [1](https://cmake.org/) and [2](https://www.sphinx-doc.org/en/master/) documentation page, respectively.
+For further information about CMake and Sphinx, check the following [1](https://cmake.org/) and [2](https://www.sphinx-doc.org/en/master/) documentation pages, respectively.

 ## Building ##